hxc180000/customer-churn-analysis/README.md

 # Customer Churn Analysis

-This project looks at customer churn in a telecom dataset and tries to understand why customers leave and how to reduce it.
+This project looks at customer churn in a telecom dataset and focuses on understanding why customers leave and how to reduce churn.

 **Tools:** SQL (SQLite) · Python (pandas, matplotlib, scikit-learn) · Logistic Regression